Update: Some offers mentioned below are no longer available. View the current offers here.

 One of the biggest predicaments with cash back cards is that with exception of certain categories, they only give you 1% on everything else you buy.Of course for many of us, the “everything else” makes up the bulk of our spending.

 To solve this problem, consider the Capital One® Quicksilver® Cash Rewards Credit Card.
 This no-annual-fee Visa offers 1.5% cash back on every purchase.
+You can also get a one-time $100 cash bonus after you spend $500 on purchases within 3 months from account opening.

 New vs. Old?